3 MIN READ

 “Packing and carrying the equipment you need for your kids can add a lot of physical and mental work to family vacations,” Kaminski said in a press release.
 “Bringing strollers, rockers and bouncers with you to your destination just isn’t feasible.
 We created goBaby to take the pain out of traveling.”

 This Airbnb-style exchange for baby supplies is available in New York City and will be launching soon in Boston, Miami, San Francisco and Chicago.
+If you want to see if your city has been added to the marketplace, enter your location on the website.

 If you’re traveling with children to one of these cities, you can log in to the app and browse for the gear you need for your stay — strollers, car seats, high chairs and even toys.